JimSwensonDSU/football/README.md

 With Docker installed, you can build and run football without needing to have a working Linux instance or even cloning the repo.

+Note: Enable the WSL 2 engine in Docker Desktop for this.

 ### Build an image named "football":
 ```
   docker build -t football https://github.com/JimSwensonDSU/football.git